paaragon/TFG/README.md

 # TFG - Solar prediction
 This project tries to predict the solar radiation based on **temperature, humidity and the actual solar radiation**.

+The system is composed of two elements: the node and the server

 ##Node
 ###Prerequisites
 ####HardWare